 Julie asked: How do I clean stains in cultured marble sinks?
 I have a grayish ring-type stained area around the drain area of my cultured marble, bathroom sink.
 Do you know how I can clean this stain?

-Cultured marble is a beautiful stone, but one that requires special care to keep it in good condition.
+Cultured marble is a beautiful material, but one that requires special care to keep it in good condition.
 A stain around the drain is likely from mineral deposits from the water that commonly sits in that area.
 Below are two stain removal methods: one for removing mineral deposits and the other for removing general stains.

 Removing Water Deposit Stains